 Many online lenders promise fast funding, with money deposited into your bank account in as little as one or two business days if you’re approved.

 These companies often have mobile apps, and they’ll advance you up to $500 a pay period if you meet qualifications.
-Some may come with a monthly membership fee, while others ask for optional tips to use their services.

-5. Cash advance from credit card
+Pros of getting a cash advance from a credit card

 Using a credit card to access cash can seem like an appealing option.
 Since you already have the card, you don’t have to fill out an application or go through a credit check to get what essentially is a short-term loan against the line of credit available on your credit card.
 Plus, you can typically access the money quickly.